rszmacinski/native-apps-api-orchestration/docs/poll.md

 poll
 ----
   Request for result to the Startup service.
-A call to startup must have been performed first before the poll service is invoked.
+A call to Startup service must have been performed first before the poll service is invoked.
 The startup service will return a cookie called mdtpapi and this cookie must be supplied to the poll service.
 This service should be invoked every 2-3 seconds to verify the outcome of the Startup service call which executed the async task.

 * **URL**